DenBeke/ZeeJong/readme.md

 In order to install this, you must run `yourdomain.com/core/importer.php`.
 This may take some time.
 *Do this after the installation.
 Note that the script will empty all tables before loading the sample data.*

+To find and update new matches, you have to run the parser at `yourdomain.com/core/parser.php`.
+Doing this with a cron job every night, will make sure that your data stays up to date and that bets are processed fully automatically on a daily basis.

 Authors
 -------